 If you have been to other Andalusian cities before then you might already be familiar with the intricate and delicate designs of the Moors.
 The Arabs lived in Andalusia for around 500 years, and their designs and fashions can still be found in many places around Andalusia.
 The Alcazaba of Malaga is the palace on the mountain behind the Roman Theater.
 It may not be as spectacular as the Alhambra or the Alcazar, but you will still find many typical features here.
 Entry is cheap, there are fewer crowds, and you can see Antonio Bandera’s rooftop terrace from the walls.

-Mingle with the Crowd at the Atarazanas Market
+Mingle with the Crowds at the Atarazanas Market

 Malaga’s main market is always a great address for some wonderful culinary experiences.
-The locals come here to shop, meet friends and snack on fresh delicacies such as seafood, sausages and local dishes.
+In fact, it is one of my most favourite things to do in Malaga.
+At the market, the locals come to shop, meet friends and snack on fresh delicacies such as seafood, sausages and local dishes.
 Work yourself through the aisles – they are organised in types of food – and study the wonderful selection of foods.
 Some of them will be entirely foreign to you, such as fruit imported from Africa or pickled whole artichokes.
 Make sure you also sample some sweet Malaga wine or vermouth at one of the stalls.

 Climb the Fortress Walls of the Gibralfaro